Gods forbid: India's temples guard their gold from government

 But its letters, sent to leading temple trusts in Kerala, were prompted by a report looking at “issues related to gold imports” and loans outside the banking system in February, which zeroed in on temples and domestic hoards for fresh supplies.

-Under the heading “supply-related measures”, the report looks at recycling domestic gold and notes: “Temples in India hold large quantities of gold jewelry offered by devotees to the deities.”
+Under the heading “supply-related measures”, the report looks at recycling domestic gold and notes: “Temples in India hold large quantities of gold jewellery offered by devotees to the deities.”

 Subha Unnikrishnan, a clothes shop owner worshipping at one of the temples in Kerala’s capital Thiruvananthapuram, said whatever had been given to the temple should stay there.